Vegisir’s Breeding Goals

 I consider myself lucky to be a part of the CsV community and I plan to work hard to help preserve and see this breed flourish.
 Therefore, I am working with the CSVCA, FCI, and other reputable breeders from around the world to insure a good breeding program here in the United States.

 Unfortunately our 2019 litter plans didn't go according to plan.
 This litter just wasn't meant to be.
-We plan to try again next year with a new male.
+We plan a litter next year with a new male.
 Check back for updates.